 Ellie Sursara is an Australia-based conservationist and correspondent using environmental biology to connect humans and the environment.
 Working with some of the world’s top environmental advocacy organisations, she builds political, scientific and social support for threatened species and habitats.
-Elissa is also a major champion of EIA’s work, helping us to spread word of our activities and campaigns to new audiences.
+Ellie is also a major champion of EIA’s work, helping us to spread word of our activities and campaigns to new audiences.

 In today’s guest blog, she discusses shark conservation and finning, both hot topics around the world and in her home country.